oxwazz/bypass-cors/README.md

 so this tool is designed to make your life easier and let you focus on what matters most—building great applications.

 > [!WARNING]
-> Important: Use this for development purposes only and should not be used in production environments.
+> Use this for development purposes only and should not be used in production environments.

 ## Limitation